Estelle M. McKeeClinical Professor of Law (Lawyering)

 Following her graduation from Columbia Law School, Professor McKee spent two years as a Pro Se Law Clerk for the U.S. Court of Appeals for the Second Circuit.
 Afterwards, she worked as an attorney for Catawba Valley Legal Services, an organization in rural North Carolina that represents rural, low-income clients in areas of employment, income maintenance, housing, family, immigration (Violence Against Women Act petitions), and consumer law.
 She subsequently engaged in appellate and habeas practice for the Virginia Capital Representation Resource Center and worked as an immigration attorney for Lawler & Lawler in San Francisco.

-Professor McKee previously taught at Cornell Law School (2000-2006), where she received the Anne Lukingbeal Award for outstanding commitment to the women of Cornell in 2006.
-She has also taught at the University of Wisconsin Law School (2006-2007).
-In addition, she has taught persuasive legal writing to attorneys throughout the United States, including at the National Legal Aid and Defender Association’s Appellate Defender Training in New Orleans, the King County Department of Public Defense in Seattle, the Habeas Assistance and Training Counsel’s Persuasion Institute at Cornell, the Cook County Appellate Defender’s office in Chicago, and the American Immigration Lawyers Association’s annual conference in San Antonio.
+Professor McKee previously taught at the University of Wisconsin Law School (2006-2007) and Cornell Law School (2000-2006), where she received the Anne Lukingbeal Award for outstanding commitment to the women of Cornell in 2006.
+She has also taught persuasive legal writing to attorneys throughout the United States, including at the National Legal Aid and Defender Association’s Appellate Defender Training in New Orleans, the King County Department of Public Defense in Seattle, and the Habeas Assistance and Training Counsel’s Persuasion Institute at Cornell, and the Cook County Appellate Defender’s office in Chicago.
+She has also presented to federal appellate court staff and attorneys at the 2019 Joint Circuit Access-to-Justice Conference.

-Professor McKee has published articles in Bender's Immigration Bulletin and authored chapters in the legal treatise, Immigration Law & Procedure and Immigration Options for Investors & Entrepreneurs.
+Professor McKee has published articles in Bender's Immigration Bulletin, the Georgetown Journal of Immigration Law, and Perspectives: Teaching Legal Research and Writing.
+She has also authored chapters in the Immigration Law & Procedure legal treatise, and in Immigration Options for Investors & Entrepreneurs.

-Professor McKee is a member of the American Immigration Lawyers Association, and is admitted to the U.S. Court of Appeals in the Sixth and Ninth Circuits.
-She is a member of the California and North Carolina bars.
+Professor McKee is a member of the American Immigration Lawyers Association, and is a member of the Second Circuit Court of Appeals Pro Bono Panel.
+She has practiced in the Second, Sixth, Ninth, and Eleventh Circuits, and is a member of the California and North Carolina bars.